-The valuation is prepared at the request of the WPERP.
-Segal is not responsible for the use or misuse of its report, particularly by any other party.
+- > The valuation is prepared at the request of the WPERP.
+Segal is not responsible for the use or misuse of its report, particularly by any other party. - > Except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
+The actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan.